 The hosts, who own a Front Range Colorado real estate company, encourage the audience to call them for suggestions of local lenders who in their assessment are skilled and able to provide competitive loan rates.
 For buying or refinancing it is recommended to have a local lender because one important benefit to the consumer is having the same person to deal with throughout the whole transaction.

 The real estate company owned by the host does what he calls “shopping lenders” for his buyer clients.
 This is a different activity than just providing a list of local lenders.
-It also involves the buyer agent going over the various lender proposals to see which one has the better rates, fees, and customer service.
+It also involves the buyer agent going over the various lender proposals to see which one has better rates, fees, and customer service.
 He points out that just as Skyfor’s Buyer Agent Search service helps consumers select from top agent, that some buyer agents help their clients select from top lenders with their professional background and expertise in examining all parts of the loan proposal.

-The radio host announce that in January 2018, they will be shopping amongst 20 local lenders from the Colorado front range (Fort Collins, Denver, Colorado Springs) to select those who meet high standards for excellence.
+The radio host announces that in January 2018, they will be shopping amongst 20 local lenders from the Colorado front range (Fort Collins, Denver, Colorado Springs) to select those who meet high standards for excellence.
 They will be providing their top choices on the show for their listeners in January.

-There are only two pieces of financial information to compare: 1) interest rate, and 2) the hard costs the lender will charge for the loan.
+There are only two pieces of financial information to compare: 1) interest rate and 2) the hard costs the lender will charge for the loan.
 They also seek the qualities of care and compassion from the lender.
 Questions of the lender should be pertinent to the needs of the consumer, and not to just get personal information from the consumer for future marketing.

 The hosts review the commonly asked question from real estate sellers, “When is the right time to put my property on the market?”
 In the Denver market, right now in the $200-250,000 range, average time on the market before the property is sold is 6 days.
 This indicates a very “hot market”, even in the middle of a Denver winter, because this statistic means that there are so many buyers looking in this price range that a home that was put on the market will most likely be sold within a week.
-In Colorado Springs, average time on the market is only 9 days.
+In Colorado Springs, the average time on the market is only 9 days.
 However, the median price of a home in Colorado Springs is significantly less than in Denver, at $285,000 and the median price in Denver is $410,000.
 Barry recommends to work with agents who can correctly interpret data and work in the consumer’s interest.

 If a buyer agent knows the market data, the buyer’s offer is much more likely to be accepted in the commonplace multiple offer situation.
 A good agent will also protect the buyer by offering comparable sold properties so that the consumer does not overpay in the high emotion of offering on a property.